sgbaird/sgbaird/README.md

 A popular saying that resonates with me is: "give me six hours to chop down a tree and I will spend the first four sharpening the axe."
 Unlike an axe which dulls with each blow, research skills are often transferable to other "research trees".
 Eventually, axes are replaced by chainsaws and chainsaws by [tigercats](https://www.tigercat.com/), where tasks that once took hours and days now take only minutes and seconds.
 I've witnessed this as I've invested time in learning hardware and software automation skills and leveraging state-of-the-art algorithms in data science for materials research.

-- 🔭 I recommend checking out on [Honegumi](https://honegumi.readthedocs.io/en/latest/), a template generator for Bayesian optimization scripts
+- 🔭 I recommend checking out [Honegumi](https://honegumi.readthedocs.io/en/latest/), a template generator for Bayesian optimization scripts
 - 🌱 I’m currently learning how to automate web browsers via e.g., https://browser-use.com/ and Playwright
 - 🤝 I’m looking to collaborate on additively manufactured aerospace alloys, electrochemistry, and advanced Bayesian optimization
 - 🤔 I’m looking for help - come visit or join the [Vertical Cloud Lab @ BYU](https://github.com/vertical-cloud-lab) to build out hardware and software solutions for autonomous experiments